 A simple report is collated from this process in which the stakeholders’ progress is acknowledged.
 This process allows for an evaluation of methods, timing and resources, and is updated as the program progresses.

 DCP’s other role is to lobby for funding for priority issues and leverage money to concentrate effort and ensure the best use of resources.

 Council weed management plans

 African feather grass is an aggressive invader of riverbanks and pastures and poses a risk to agricultural productivity and water health.
 We have developed a five-year weed management plan and are now implementing the plan to control AFG which inhabits sections of adjacent land on the Plenty and Derwent rivers.
 We are also engaging with landholders and the community to help educate about the impacts of this weed.

 Orange hawkweed (OHW) biosecurity program

-This program is supported by Fonz a weed detector dog to locate plants and help ensure successful control.
-Check out more about Fonz here (https://www.enviro-dynamics.com.au/our-team/).
+This program is supported by Fonz, a weed detector dog.
+Check out more about Fonz here.

-DCP is project lead for the wider program which also includes the Hobart City Council municipality.
+DCP is project lead for the wider program that also includes the Hobart City Council municipality.

 Karamu biosecurity program

 Karamu is a priority weed which is a ruthless invader in riverbank habitats and wet forest.
 This program continues the good work undertaken by a multi-stakeholder* collaborative effort to manage Karamu in key locations along the Derwent River, around New Norfolk.
 Our control work is guided by the Karamu Weed Management Plan developed by the Derwent Catchment Project in 2017.